CFD commission vs the spread

 On share and ETF CFDs, the spread simply reflects the difference between the buy and sell prices of the underlying market.

-Overnight financing is a charge that you pay to hold a CFD position open for more than a single day.
-Essentially, it is an interest payment to cover the cost of the leverage that you use overnight.
-You may also see this referred to as your cost of carry.
+CFDs have an overnight fee that you pay if you hold a position open for more than a single day.
+Essentially, it is an interest payment to cover the cost of the CFD leverage that you use overnight.
+You may also see this referred to as your cost of carry, overnight funding, rollover fees or CFD holding costs.

 There is no financing charge for CFDs with expiry dates (forwards).
 Instead, these contracts have wider spreads as the cost of carry has been incorporated into the price.

-Overnight financing is charged at the equivalent base rate of your instrument +2.5% on long positions.
+The CFD overnight fee is charged at the equivalent base rate of your instrument +2.5% on long positions.
 You will alternatively ‘receive’ the rate benchmark -2.5% on short positions.
-The percentage will be calculated based on the size of your trade at end of the day, and divided by 365 for GBP, HKD and AUD, 360 for all other currencies to get a daily rate
+The percentage will be calculated based on the size of your trade at end of the day, and divided by 365 to get a daily rate.

-These are the rate benchmarks for markets in priced EUR, GBP, JPY, SGD, USD and AU:
+These are the rate benchmarks for markets in priced EUR, GBP, JPY, SGD and USD:

 CURRENCY | NEW BENCHMARK |